 When your child is vomiting:

 - Offer clear liquids after your child has not vomited for 30 to 60 minutes.
-This allows the stomach to rest.
+This gives the stomach time to rest.

 - Breastfeeding should not be stopped.
 Try to nurse your baby more often.

-- If needed, you can stop giving formula if giving ORS.
-Aim to restart formula as soon as possible.
+- If needed, you can stop giving formula if you are giving ORS.
+Try to restart formula as soon as possible.

 - Start slow (Picture 1).
 Give small sips of liquids often.
 This may reduce the vomiting.